pC15/taps/README.md

-taps
+Taps
 ====

-tally counter for Samsung Gear 2
+Tally counter for Samsung Gear 2.

+Increments, decrements, and resets count to zero.

+Stores count in localStorage and recalls on app/tab close and reopen.